 10 GB (which is free), the data volume is 7.406 TiB x $40 per TiB and the charge

-Alternatively, if the subscription resides in project A (even if it is attached to a topic in project B), account A is billed for data that is pulled from the subscription.
+If an authorized service account in project A consumes messages from a subscription in project B, then project B is billed for the data that is pulled from the subscription.

 Seek-related message storage

 Message storage fees, at a rate of $0.27 per GiB-month, are charged in these cases: